SpockBauru/TranslationTools_Illusion/README.md

-# TranslationToolsHS2
+# TranslationTools_Illusion
-  Translations Tools for Honey Select 2
+  Translations Tools for Illusion Games

-## ReleaseToolHS2
+## ReleaseTool

   Read the translations repository folder and make a file clean to release.
 The release file will have: